 For more information or to start creating an adventure designed just for your class, call us at (309) 676-0998 ext.
 312 or email firstname.lastname@example.org.

 We offer multiple add-on learning programs that will make your field trip even more meaningful.
-Our programs are approximately 1 hour long (with 30 minute lecture and 30 minute hands-on lab time) and are available by reservation only.
-There is an additional cost for programs of $4 per student and chaperone ($5 for Owl Pellet Detective or Your Watershed & You), with a $50 minimum.
+Our programs are approximately 45 minutes long and are available by reservation only.
+There is an additional cost for programs of $4 per student and chaperone, with a $50 minimum.

 This program is adaptable for all age groups, and allows students to meet 5 of our educational ambassadors, including: birds, reptiles, amphibians, and mammals.
 A knowledgeable animal keeper will introduce the students to each of these animals, present facts specific to that species, and review how each animal classification is similar/different from the others.

 With habitat loss effecting so many species negatively, it’s becoming more important than ever to consider providing sanctuary to some of the local wildlife in your neighborhood, and it’s easier than you may think!
 Join one of our animal keepers and 5 of our educational ambassadors as we go over what each of our animals need to thrive in their ecosystem, and tell you how you can make your backyard or garden a Certified Wildlife Habitat through the National Wildlife Federation.

 Join an animal keeper or park naturalist on a guided hike through Merrill Woods, Walden Pond, and the Pioneer Homestead to learn more about the animals along our walking trails that call our park home!
 Hike is roughly 45 minutes and an approximate 1-mile round trip from the Visitor Center.